mrkrumhausen/product-space/plays/data-informed-design.md

 # Page navigation

 ---
+## When to run: data informed design?

+Data informed design is a systematic approach to the development and evolution of products and services.
+Use data to inform your decisions instead of

 ## What is data informed design
-It’s a systematic approach to the development and evolution of products and services.

 The difference between data-driven and data-informed is subtle but important in my opinion, and data-informed is perfectly depicted by this Venn diagram, which I borrowed and tweaked from [Josh Porter](http://bokardo.com/archives/growing-10-100-1000-users/):